satriahady/PredictChurnCustomer/README.md

 + Minimize the Churn Rate
 + Maximize Potential Revenue

-To accomplish the goals, we have some objectives:
+To accomplish the goals, here is some objectives:
 + Gain customer insight from our dataset
 + Determine factors that makes customer churn
 + Predict Customer who likely to churn